grahamsutton/zeus/README.md

 # Zeus

-A transaction manager for microservices.
+A prototypical transaction manager for microservices.

 ---